isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2016-08-15-Second-Reading-Speech-by-Minister-for-Law-Mr-K-Shanmugam-on-the-Administration-of-Justice-Protection-Bill.md

 147. Based on the empirical analysis, commentators concluded:

 *“the emergence of the press politics of outrage, is undermining trust not just in the political class as individuals – now a well-rehearsed debate – but in entire institutions”.*

+{:start="148"}
+148. That means it is undermining confidence and trust in entire institutions, beyond the politicians.

 {:start="149"}
 149. Likewise, in Singapore, if you allow baseless attacks on the Judiciary, you get erosion of trust in the Judiciary.